IntegralParts/coding-standards/README.md

 ### General guidelines

-- We use React.js - jQuery has been superceded.
-Also, we prefer to make universal / isomorphic React applications
+- We prefer to use vanilla JS or React.js - jQuery has been superceded.

 - Use ES6 - Babel will transpile it.